Unity Assets

 Progression Tree Builder

-- Weapon mastery progression systems
+- Weapon mastery lines that reward specialisation

 World Activity System